-Haskell, a Republican, was the representative for Kansas's 2nd congressional district from 1883 to 1885.
+Haskell was the representative for Kansas’s 2nd congressional district and was a Republican.
+He served from 1883 to 1885.

 From Oct 1877 to Dec 1883, Haskell missed 256 of 1,166 roll call votes, which is 22.0%.
 This is better than the median of 29.1% among the lifetime records of representatives serving in Dec 1883.
 The chart below reports missed votes over time.

 |Dec 1877-Feb 1878||56||10||17.9%||59th|

 |Dec 1879-Feb 1880||35||6||17.1%||39th|